Somerset man charged in Old Bridge crash in which Freehold man died

 Villar also was charged with four counts of aggravated assault, one count of eluding, one count of employing a juvenile, all second degree crimes and one count of theft, a third degree crime, according to the prosecutor's office.

-He is being held at the Middlesex County Adult Correction Center in North Brunswick pending a pre-trial detention hearing in Superior Court.
+He was held at the Middlesex County Adult Correction Center in North Brunswick pending a pretrial detention hearing in Superior Court.

 In addition, a 17-year-old male was taken into custody and charged with juvenile delinquency for offenses which if committed by an adult would constitute as one count of burglary, a third-degree crime, one count of joyriding, a fourth-degree crime and one count of conspiracy to commit burglary, a third-degree crime, the prosecutor's office said.